1. What will this go with from my current wardrobe?

 This is a real thing.
 You invest in a suit or a watch or a pair of shoes and… it just sits in your closet.
 You never wear your “good” stuff because you’re afraid you’re going to spill something on it, get it scuffed up, etc. Don’t be.

 Of course, these are all questions that are asked AFTER the big important ones: Am I living paycheck to paycheck?
 How’s my emergency fund?
 What about retirement?
-So, restrain thyself in the comments, Ramsey disciples, if you could.
+Y’know, that kinda stuff.
+Super fun stuff.